TelediskoDAO/docs/tech_article.md

 * Every address is allowed to own 1 share maximum.
 * Shares can only be transferred after a DAO vote (which implies that only an automatically executed resolution can trigger `transferFrom`).

-The ownership of a share is the pre-condition to be have any of the statuses available to the DAO
+The ownership of a share is the pre-condition to have any of the statuses available to the DAO

 * Investor
 * Shareholed
 * Contributor
 * Managing Board

-The contract also provides some utility methods that the other contracts can use to, for instance, undestand whether an account can vote.
+The contract also provides some utility methods that the other contracts can use to, for instance, understand whether an account can vote.

 The usage of tokens to deal with the shares was not explicitely required by the legal documentation.
-It was a technical decision that allowed us to more easily implement the logic by re-using existing compoents.
+It was a technical decision that allowed us to more easily implement the logic by re-using existing components.
 It also allowed the implementation of the Smart Contract to match more closely the specific words of the SHA.

 ## Tokenomics
-The tokenomics of this DAO is probably what distinguish it from most of the existing ones.
+The tokenomics of this DAO is probably what distinguishes it from most of the existing ones.
 As its founder said:

 > The system is socialist on the inside, capitalist on the outside.

 The way tokens are managed inside the DAO makes sure no speculative or profit-maximizing behaviour is incentivized.

-On the other side, once the tokens "leave the DAO", they become free to be traded as widly and heartlessly as it gets.
+On the other side, once the tokens "leave the DAO", they become free to be traded as wildly and heartlessly as it gets.

 Articles `4.` and `10.` of the SHA provide all the necessary information about what the tokens of teledisko represent and how they should be regulated.

-The logic has been implemented with the [`TelediskoToken`](https://github.com/TelediskoDAO/contracts/tree/main/contracts/TelediskoToken).
+The logic has been implemented within the [`TelediskoToken`](https://github.com/TelediskoDAO/contracts/tree/main/contracts/TelediskoToken).
 This is a beefed-up ERC20 Smart Contract.

 "Beefed-up" in the sense that we needed to implement different levels of "freedom" for the tokens (remember when we were talking about "socialistic on the inside, capitalistic on the inside"?).